 The following methods can prevent problems or help find the cause of problems you might encounter:

 Verify repository source files.
-If you use .zip files to create your repository, confirm that the files on your system are correct by using the checksums as described in How to Copy a Repository From a zip File.
+If you use .zip files to create your repository, confirm that the files on your system are correct by using the digests as described in How to Copy a Repository From a zip File.

 Be careful not to modify a repository that the svc:/application/pkg/mirror:default service is modifying.
 By default, the pkg/mirror service creates and updates repositories at /var/share/pkg/repositories.
 See How to Automatically Copy a Repository From the Internet for more information about the pkg/mirror service.